dead8309/Kizzy/README.md

 - [x] Material You theme
 - [x] Translations
 - [x] Easy [Setup](https://kizzy.gitbook.io/kizzy-docs/setup/setting-up-the-app)
-- [x] Predefined presets(Nintendo,Wii Rpc have 200+ options)
+- [x] 300+ Predefined presets
 - [x] Create custom configs with your own images and links
 - [x] Preview Rpc in the app itself
 - [x] Runs in background even when screen is off
 - [x] Gif support
 - [x] External Url support (meaning you can give a url which points to an image on the web and discord will show it!)
-[How it works ?](https://github.com/dead8309/Kizzy/blob/bd070025f2194ab888f908f7796c6c924555e786/app/src/main/java/com/my/kizzy/rpc/ImageResolver.kt)
+- [x] Use Images from Gallery

 ## Getting Started
 Read the Setup Guide [at Gitbook](https://kizzy.gitbook.io/kizzy-docs/setup/setting-up-the-app)